Streaming approximation resistance of every ordering CSP: Introduction

 \subsubsection{Extending to general ordering CSPs}

-Extending the idea to other OCSPs involves two additional steps.
-Given the constraint function $\Pi$ (of arity $k$) and positive integer $q$, we define $f^q_\Pi$ analogously to $f^q_\mas$.
-We then explicitly describe the $\yes$ and $\no$ distributions of $\mcsp(f^q_{\Pi})$ which the general theorem of \cite{CGS+21} shows are indistinguishable to $o(n)$ space algorithms.
-Crucial to this application is the observation that $f^q_{\Pi}$ is an ``$1-{k-1}/q$-wide'' function, where $f^q_\Pi$ is $\omega$-wide if there exists a vector $\vecv = (v_0,\ldots,v_{k-1}) \in [q]^k$ such that for an $\omega$-fraction of $a \in [q]$, we have $f^q_{\Pi}(v_0+a,\ldots,v_{k-1}+a) = 1$.
-This would allow us to conclude that $\mcsp(f^q_{\Pi})$ is hard to approximate to within factor of roughly $\rho/\omega$, though as in the special case of $\mas$ we do not use this result explicitly.\footnote{Indeed, the ``width'' observation is involved in the proof of \autoref{item:nonordering-y} and \autoref{item:nonordering-n} even in the $\mas$ case (with $k=2$).} Instead, the second step of our proof replicates \autoref{item:gap-n} above.
-We give an analysis of the partition expansion in the $\no$ instances arising from the construction in~\cite{CGS+21}.
-Specifically we show that the constraint hypergraph is now a ``small partition hypergraph expander'', in the sense that any partition into $q$ roughly equal sized blocks would have very few hyperedges that contain even two vertices from the same block.
-With these two additional ingredients in place, and following the same template as in the hardness for $\mas$, we immediately get the approximation resistance of $\mocsp(\Pi)$ for general $\Pi$.
+Extending the idea to other OCSPs follows the same basic outline.
+Given the constraint predicate $\Pi : \sym_k \to \{0,1\}$ (of arity $k$) and positive integer $q$, we define $\Piq : [q]^k \to \{0,1\}$ analogously to $\Piq_\mas$: $\Piq(\vecb)$ is $\Pi(\ord(\vecb))$ if $\ord(\vecb) \neq \bot$ (i.e., $\vecb$'s entries are all distinct), and $0$ otherwise.
+We then describe the $\yes$ and $\no$ distributions of $\mPiq$ which the general theorem of \cite{CGS+22-linear-space} shows are indistinguishable to $o(n)$ space algorithms, again taking advantage of the fact that $\Pi^q$'s support mostly contains a diagonal.
+Finally, we give an analysis of the partition expansion in the $\no$ instances arising from the construction in~\cite{CGS+22-linear-space}.
+Specifically, we show that the instances are now a ``small partition hypergraph expander'', in the sense that for every partition of the $n$ variables into $q$ blocks of roughly equal size, very few constraints involve even two vertices from the same block.

-\paragraph{This version.} The current version of this paper improves on a previous version of this paper~\cite{SSV21-early-version} that gave only $\Omega(\sqrt{n})$ space lower bounds for all OCSPs.
-Our improvement to $\Omega(n)$ space lower bounds comes by invoking the more recent results of \cite{CGS+21}, whereas our previous version used the strongest lower bounds for CSPs that were available at the time from an earlier work of Chou, Golovnev, Sudan, and Velusamy~\cite{CGSV21a}.
-The results of \cite{CGSV21a} are quantitatively weaker for the problems considered in \cite{CGS+21}, though their results apply to a broader collection of problems.
-Interestingly for our application, which covers {\em all} OCSPs, the narrower set of problems considered in \cite{CGS+21} suffices.
-We also note that the proof in this version of our paper is more streamlined thanks to the notion of ``wide'' constraints introduced and used in \cite{CGS+21}.